Kapaya/px21/paper.md

 - We generate a single *row selector* for the website: a CSS selector that returns a set of Document Object Model (DOM) elements corresponding to individual rows of the table.
 - For each column in the table, we generate a *column selector*, a CSS selector that returns the element containing the column value within that row.

 One important difference is that our algorithm only accepts row elements that have direct siblings with a similar structure.
 We refer to this as the *row-sibling* constraint.
-Later in this section, we describe how the constraint provides a useful simplification of the wrapper induction task and discuss the resulting limitations this puts on our system in a section that follows.
+Later, we describe how the constraint provides a useful simplification of the wrapper induction task and discuss the resulting limitations this puts on our system.

 When a user first demonstrates a column value, the generalization algorithm is responsible for turning the demonstration into a row selector that will correctly identify all the row elements in the website and a column selector that will correctly identify the element that contains the column value within a row element.
 During subsequent demonstrations, the generalization algorithm uses the generated row selector to find the row element that contains the column value and generates a column selector which identifies the corresponding column element.